Spinach vs Broccoli: Which is Better? A Complete Comparison

 Broccoli Health Benefits

-Broccoli provides 18% more fiber than spinach per 100 grams.
+- Broccoli provides 18% more dietary fiber per 100 grams.

 Soluble fiber is helpful for many reasons 6.
 Soluble fiber is known for the following: